ButBlamo/assignment_1/README.md

 		was well animated in my opinion.
 It made me happy to see my perseverance infront of me.

 	Class Loading used inheritance.
 I learned about inheritance and benefitted from its convenience.

+	What I learned:

+		inheritance
+		using P3D
+		how to create dynamically changing text boxes file manipulation techniques
+		vector usage
+		image file manipulation
+		transparency usage
+		improved my skill in arrayList manipulation
+		furthered my understanding of classes

+	What I feel I need to improve on most

+		I need to work on my code design.
+While a lot of my code was functioning and complicated, I feel as if I did not do my effort any justice in the more clunky design at stages.

+		I learned from doing this assignment that I must improve my code design skills.

+		I must make sure to use proper sound files next time for a more immersive experience.

+	Overall, the assignment was a great learning experience!
+I know now what shortcomings I can improve for the christmas assignment.
+I will strive to make my next assignment more advanced using the knowledge i gained.

+	:D